omasanori/schemebib/README.md

     conference (ACM '77).
 Association for Computing Machinery, New York, NY, USA, 153–162. https://doi.org/10.1145/800179.810196

-*St1977* will be assigned to the entry above if there are no other *St1977* entries.
+*St1977a* will be assigned to this unless *St1977a* already exists.
+Otherwise, *St1977b* if there is no *St1977b*, otherwise *St1977c* if there is no *St1977c*, and so on.

 ### Multiple Authors

-NnMYYYY or NnMYYYYa, NnMYYYYb, ..., where Nn is the first two letters of first author's last name, M is the first letter of second author's last name, and YYYY is the year of publication.
-The suffixes a, b, ..., are appended if there are more than two entries with the same NnMYYYY.
+NnMYYYYa, NnMYYYYb, ..., where Nn is the first two letters of first author's last name, M is the first letter of second author's last name, YYYY is the year of publication, and the suffixes a, b, ..., are to distinguish each other with the same prefix.

 For instance: